pollsposition/models/popularity/hmm-popularity.md

 - Posterior predictive analysis: distribution of $p_{\mathrm{approve}}$ for each pollster and method.
 We can plot the approval rates for each poll for each president.

+- Add a big event effect: even with the hierarchical structure and the Beta-Binomial likelihood, the model has troubles keeping track with wild, suddent changes in popularity.

-- Re-read the paper by Gellman et al. on predicting the US presidential election.
+- Re-read the paper by Gelman et al. on predicting the US presidential election.
 We may be able to catch something new given our experience with this first model.

 - Estimate `month_effect` with a GRW too?
 This could be easier for the model to first estimate the temporal dependency only for month, and then do that for each month and president.